christophergandrud/cv/cv_web/Gandrud_cv_web.md

 Financial Crisis'.
 With Mark Hallerberg.
 Revise and resubmit at *Research and Politics*.

-- Statistical Rules and Member State Electoral Incentives: Eurostat and the Europeanisation of Responses to Financial Crises with a Focus on Bad Banks.
+- Statistical Agencies and Responses to Financial Crises: Eurostat, Bad Banks, and the ESM.
 With Mark Hallerberg.
 For a special issue of *West European Politics*.

 - Financial Regulatory Transparency, International Institutions, and Borrowing Costs.
 With Mark Copelovitch and Mark Hallerberg.